Quantum algorithms for equational reasoning: Results

-Although the graph $G$ and the Laplacian matrix $\mathcal{L}_{kk'}$ are exponentially large in the size of the strings, the Laplacian operator $\hat{\mathcal{L}}_S$ can be efficiently simulated on a quantum computer whenever the term rewriting system is specified by a polynomial number of rules as a function of the strings size $L$.
-This is possible because the Laplacian decomposes into a sum of products of local operators, with four times as many such terms as there are rules in the system (see Appendix~\ref{app:simulation} for details).
+Although both the size of the graph $G$ and the dimension of the Hilbert space grow exponentially with the string length $L$, the action of the Laplacian operator $\hat{\mathcal{L}}_S$ can nevertheless be simulated efficiently on a quantum computer.
+More precisely, for a term rewriting system specified by a number of rules that scales at most polynomially with $L$, the time evolution generated by $\hat{\mathcal{L}}_S$ can be approximated to fixed accuracy by a quantum circuit of depth scaling polynomially in $L$.
+This efficiency follows from the fact that the Laplacian decomposes into a sum of rule operators, each of which acts as a product of single-qudit operators (see Supplementary Text for details).